A summer rhythm where keiki build confidence without pressure

 • Creative confidence

-They brainstorm with AI, then improve with their own judgment
+They brainstorm with AI, then improve the ideas with their own judgment.

-They understand why confident answers aren't always good ones
+They understand why confident answers are not always careful or true.

 The Team Behind Future Designers